msinger/dmg_cpu_b_map/README.md

 -------------------------------------------

 The source images that are needed to create the tile layers for the map are not part of this repository.
-The die shots have to be downloaded and the transparent overlays can either be generated from netslists or downloaded from github as explained below.
+The die shots have to be downloaded and the transparent overlays can either be generated from netslists or downloaded as explained below.

 First, create a folder named `img_src` in this repositories top level directory, so we can put the source images in there.
 The scripts in the `script` folder take the source images from there.